 - 1. Must refrain from any form of individual or self-promoting publicity during the petitioning period - 2.
-Must not host constituency outreach events from the deadline for election materials through the last day of voting.
+Must not host constituency outreach events that are meant to fulfill an outreach requirement from the deadline for election materials through the last day of voting

-3. Compliance with Campus Life Policies and Conduct Codes
+3. Compliance with University Policies and Campus Code of Conduct